Alhanouff/Udacity-Memory-Game-Project/README.md

 ## Game Rules

 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards, each with different symbols on one side.
 The cards are arranged randomly on the grid with the symbol face down.
 The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!

-Each turn:
+How to Run:

 * The player flips one card over to reveal its underlying symbol.
 * The player then turns over a second card, trying to find the corresponding card with the same symbol.